 I recently had the pleasure of receiving my first facial at a spa!
 It was surprisingly relaxing (as relaxed as I’m capable of achieving).
-Afterwards, my skin felt like a million bucks–softer and lighter, like she’d just scrubbed a years worth of dead skin cells off of my epidermis.
+Afterwards, my skin felt like a million bucks–softer and lighter, like a years worth of dead skin cells had just been scrubbed off of my epidermis.

 I walked out of the room thinking, “Wow, I need to get facials all the time!”
-And then I instantly took that thought back when once I strolled up to the till, and paid my $120 bill.
-Luckily I had a gift card, and my trip to the spa had been a wedding present (these days, I’m much too…”frugal” to treat myself to something like this.)
+And then I instantly took that thought back once I strolled up to the counter and paid my $120 bill.
+Luckily, I had a gift card, and my trip to the spa had been a wedding present.
+Being on a single-income budget, I rarely treat myself to self-care gifts such as these.

-Leaving the spa, I felt determined to re-create the facial at home.
-And obviously I have, or else I wouldn’t be telling this story.
-The best part is, is that all of the ingredients are probably sitting in your fridge or pantry right now!
+Leaving the spa, I felt determined to re-create the facial at home – and I have (obviously)!
+The best part is is that all of the ingredients are probably sitting in your fridge or pantry right now!

-I encourage you to make this Hippie Housewife Facial as relaxing and spa-inspired as possible: set aside an hour for yourself, make a tasty cocktail or tea, and close the door 🙂 I now treat my face to a Hippie Housewife Facial about once every two weeks, and am able to experience that “light-skinned” feeling, without the cost (or the stranger.)
+I encourage you to make this Modern Hippie Facial as relaxing and spa-inspired as possible.
+Set aside an hour for yourself, make a tasty cocktail or tea, and close the door!
+I now treat my face to a Modern Hippie Facial often and am able to experience that “light-skinned” feeling without the expense.